EyaAbbassi/urlShortenerService/README.md

 <p align="center"> <b>Let's design a servicefor shortening the uniform resource locator (URL)</b>
     <br>
    URL shortening is a service that produces short aliases for long URLs, commonly referred to as short links.
-Upon clicking, these short links direct to the original URLs.
+Upon trigger, these short links direct to the original URLs.
 </p>

 ## 📝 Table of Contents